top of page

 - ‘Everyday Freedoms’ audience member -

-Photographers: Sammie Williams, Bridget Fiske, and CreativeImageWorx (Eeamon Sweeney)
+Photographers: Sammie Williams, Bridget Fiske and CreativeImageWorx (Eeamon Sweeney)

 Corpus Alimentation

-Part documentary, part science fiction, part ritual: audience gather for an immersive experience of electronic sounds, contemporary vocals and evocative dance.
+Audience gather for an immersive experience of electronic sounds, contemporary vocals and evocative dance.

 How to survive a falling lift, a mother’s story of her newborn’s urgency to feed, how to repot a plant and an account of the person who survived the greatest free fall in history all become metaphors for a state of emergency.